EdgeTX/edgetx-user-manual/bw-radios/model-select/inputs-mixes-and-outputs/inputs.md

 **Source** - The physical control used for the input.
 In addition to physical controls, you can also specify MAX (always returns 100), MIN (always returns -100), cyclic, trim switches, channel values, global variables and more.
 Moving the physical control after the source has been selected will automatically map it to that input.
 Long press **\[Enter]** to bring up the list of available source categories.&#x20;

+**Scale** - Shown only when Source is set to a telemetry sensor.
+Converts the raw sensor value's scale for use as the input source.

 **Weight** - Percentage value of the stick travel to use (often referred to as "rates").
 You can also long press **\[Enter]** to bring up a menu that will let you change this to be based on another input, axis, pot, MAX (always returns 100), MIN (always returns -100), cyclic, trim switches, channel values, global variables and more.&#x20;

 **Offset** - The value added to or subtracted from the input source.
 You can also long press **\[Enter]** to bring up a menu that will let you change this to be based on another input, axis, pot, MAX (always returns 100), MIN (always returns -100), cyclic, trim switches, channel values, global variables and more.&#x20;